 The different types of crampon attachment correspond to the degrees of rigidity of boots.
 Rigidity determines the use of quick releases because these require that the boots constantly keep the same dimension, even in flexion.
 If the distance between the front and the back of the boot decreases, the auto and semi-auto fasteners no longer hold.

-A priori the “thong” crampons (polyamide and neoprene) will go on all types of boots.
+Indeed, “strap-on” crampons with polyamide and neoprene straps are versatile and can typically fit various types of boots.
 But we can only use them effectively if the boot has minimum resistance.
 As said above, some crampons now adjust to fairly flexible soles for reasonable durations.
 But be careful, adapting crampons to flexible and light boots is a game that can sometimes be dangerous.
-Also, if the crampon is poorly maintained, it will be easier to twist the ankle and the straps may have a tendency to shear the foot and cut off blood circulation.
+Also, if the crampon is poorly maintained, it will be easier to twist the ankle and the straps may tend to shear the foot and cut off blood circulation.

 The semi-auto crampons have a quick release at the heel.
-They are easier to lay, especially in difficult terrain, and also more stable and suitable for mountaineering.
-They can be used with shoes that have a heel overhang and sufficient rigidity.
+They are easier to lay, especially in difficult terrain.
+They are also more stable and suitable for mountaineering.
+And can be used with shoes that have a heel overhang and sufficient rigidity.
 Auto crampons are reserved for really stiff mountaineering boots that have an overhang at the toe and heel.

 Feminine Sensitivity